emrahturan/SwiftUtilityKit/README.md

 # SwiftUtilityKit

-It is an SPM library containing extensions that I use frequently during development.
+It is a library that encompasses frequently utilized extensions throughout the development phase.
-- See the [Wiki](https://github.com/emrahturan/SwiftUtilityKit/wiki) for full documentation.

 ## Installation